 Can I Paint a Subject On Top Of My Collage Papers?

 But you may want to think about a few things to make sure you’re okay with how it will look.
 Check where papers edge and overlap and make sure this won’t create a weird area in your painting.
 It may not look right to have a cut edge in the middle of the eye of your portrait.

 Make sure you’re not using a material that will rub off if you go over it with other materials.
 All materials you use will react with each other in different ways.
 If you use paper, glue, ink, paint and then ink, make sure your top materials don’t pull the other layers underneath away.
 It’s happened to me and it’s frustrating!
 You may need to let all layers dry (or even use a workable fixative on parts of your art) before going ahead with new layers.

 I hope you found this post helpful as you work on your own mixed media art.
 Working with paper is a lot of fun and can become almost relaxing/zen!
 But you do have to keep certain “rules” or tips in mind in order to create the best artwork possible.
-If I missed any thing or if you had a question about using paper in mixed media art I didn’t answer here, please let me know in the comments below!
+If I missed anything or if you had a question I didn’t answer here, please let me know in the comments below!

 - Mixed Media Art Tutorial From Start to Finish: Moon Girl Portrait - September 29, 2020